Our Mission

 How Will We Sustain Ourselves in the Over-Saturated Market of Magazines and Media?

 There is a need for more feminist media outlets, especially one geared towards the outdoor industry.
 Our business model is unique because we do not rely on investors or advertisements.
 This means that we are completely, 1000000% funded by our community of dedicated readers, followers, and supporters via our Patreon, t-shirt sales, sticker sales, workshops, and fundraisers.
-We are SO CLOSE to gaining 501(c)3 status so we can be eligible for grants as well!
+We were SO CLOSE to gaining 501(c)3 status so we can be eligible for grants as well, but we opted out of going the non-profit route because we felt it was too exploitative and didn’t align with our values.

 Who Makes Up Our Team?